ardiyoo/iFollow/README.md

 # iFollowU

-iFollow is a Python writen program for Instagram to follow a specific user from multiple accounts that u put on Accounts.txt file .
+iFollow is a Python writen program for Instagram to follow a specific user from multiple accounts.

 ## Installation